dragon7-fc/misc/algorithm/LeetCode/[Medium] 1797. Design Authentication Manager.md

 Implement the `AuthenticationManager` class:

-* `AuthenticationManager(int timeToLive)` constructs the AuthenticationManager and sets the timeToLive.
+* `AuthenticationManager(int timeToLive)` constructs the AuthenticationManager and sets the `timeToLive`.
-* `generate(string tokenId, int currentTime)` generates a new token with the given tokenId at the given currentTime in seconds.
+* `generate(string tokenId, int currentTime)` generates a new token with the given `tokenId` at the given `currentTime` in seconds.
-* `renew(string tokenId, int currentTime)` renews the unexpired token with the given tokenId at the given currentTime in seconds.
-If there are no unexpired tokens with the given tokenId, the request is ignored, and nothing happens.
+* `renew(string tokenId, int currentTime)` renews the unexpired token with the given `tokenId` at the given `currentTime` in seconds.
+If there are no unexpired tokens with the given `tokenId`, the request is ignored, and nothing happens.
-* `countUnexpiredTokens(int currentTime)` returns the number of unexpired tokens at the given currentTime.
+* `countUnexpiredTokens(int currentTime)` returns the number of unexpired tokens at the given `currentTime`.

 Note that if a token expires at time `t`, and another action happens on time `t` (`renew` or `countUnexpiredTokens`), the expiration takes place before the other actions.